 Unattended water can lead to mold damage in your home and cause various health-related issues such as asthma, lung irritation, and allergies.
-Mold thrives in humid, rainy conditions and can easily spread after the water starts to evaporate in the air.
+Mold thrives in humid, rainy conditions and can easily spread after the water evaporates in the air.
 Learning how to prevent mold after water damage is not only good for your home, it’s imperative for your health.

-If you do experience a flood or a burst pipe, for example, it’s ideal to work with a water damage restoration company to help professionally dry out your home and prevent the mold from spreading.
-But there are preventive measures you can do to lessen the chance of mold spreading in your home.
+If you do experience a flood or a burst pipe, for example, it’s ideal for working with a water damage restoration company to help professionally dry out your home and prevent the mold from spreading.
+But there are preventive measures you can take to lessen the chance of mold spreading in your home.
 Here are five ways to mitigate mold damage.

 1. Clean and Dry the Flooded Areas As Soon As Possible

 The longer the water sits, the harder the repair will be, so time is really of the essence when it comes to water damage.
-Start cleaning as soon as you can or at least within 48 hours of a flood, but only if you can safely get to your home.
+Start cleaning as soon as possible or within 48 hours of a flood, but only if you can safely get to your home.

 Once you return home, inspect every room and see if there are any signs of water, leaks, or spills.
-After you’ve determined which rooms have water damage, start drying out the areas with a wet and dry vacuum cleaner.
-If you don’t own one, you can rent one from stores like Home Depot and Best Buy.
-If the water damage is in a big area such as your living room or basement, you can hire a mold removal service company to help with the workload.
+After determining which rooms have water damage, start drying out the areas with a wet and dry vacuum cleaner.
+You can rent one from stores like Home Depot and Best Buy.
+If the water damage is in a big area, such as your living room or basement, you can hire a mold removal company to help with the workload.

 If the water damage is in a room with carpet or rugs, dry them using the vacuum cleaner, and then to completely dry, put a fan on the area for 24 hours or more.
-After it’s dry you can also steam-clean your carpet to give it extra freshness.
+After drying, you can steam-clean your carpet to give it extra freshness.

 2. Inspect Your Home’s Exterior

-Do a walk around the perimeter of your home to see if there are puddles or poolings of water near the foundation of your home that could cause cracks and other damage like mold growth.
-If you are noticing pooling water, you may need to extend your downspouts or add a French drain to guide water away from your home’s foundation.
+Do a walk around the perimeter of your home to see if there are puddles or poolings of water near your home’s foundation that could cause cracks and other damage like mold growth.
+If you notice pooling water, you may need to extend your downspouts or add a French drain to guide water away from your home’s foundation.